hfndb/cookware-headless-ice/README.md

   - a *project overview*, with files, statistics and a count of integrated Node.js packages, and
   + a documentation browser, to project and system README.md files, and README.md files in integrated Node.js packages.

+**Other**
++ In the dev/local-tools directory you'll find some tools to play with colors and styles.

 This project is developed on a Linux platform and should also run on BSD and Apple platforms.
 With some additional effort on Windows too 😉 See [contribute](./docs/contribute.md).